slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

 ### Networking, Performance, and Advanced Topics

-When hiring for more senior roles, expect a wider breadth of experience and working familiariaty with many levels of the client and server-side stack, including their interplay.
+When hiring for more senior roles, expect a wider breadth of experience and working familiarity with many levels of the client and server-side stack, including their interplay.
 Also expect more specialisation and depth in the candidate's "home row".
 Each area of client-side stack (markup, a11y, CSS, design, storage, networking, security, graphics, media, and DOM) can be arbitrarialy deep, and the strongest candidates will exhibit both confident command of one area, as well as advanced skill in others.

 A colleague recently asked what to look for when promoting or hiring a frontend candidate to "Staff" level, and it seems reasonable that such a person should be able to describe, in good detail, the steps that take place between hitting "enter" in the URL-bar of a browser (or clicking on a link) and when content is finally painted on screen.